Press Kit: Short Bio & Author Photos to Download

 Photo credit: Luca Maugeri

-Alison Granucci is a Pushcart-nominated poet, writer, photographer, and naturalist living in the Hudson Valley.
+Twice nominated for a Pushcart Prize, Alison Granucci is a poet, writer, naturalist, and photographer living in the Hudson Valley.
 In 2005, she founded Blue Flower Arts, a literary speaker’s agency, the first in this country to represent poets, and upon retiring in 2020, began to write poetry herself.
-Alison’s work is published or forthcoming in RHINO, Tupelo Quarterly, Pangyrus, Terrain.org, Connecticut River Review, Plant-Human Quarterly, Subnivean, Crosswinds Poetry Journal, Great River Review, About Place Journal, Emerge Literary Journal, EcoTheo Review, The Dewdrop, Humana Obscura, and Earthshine, as well as the anthology Little By Little the Bird Builds its Nest.
+Her debut collection of poems, Separation Is What Binds Us Here, is forthcoming from Tupelo Press.
+Alison’s work is featured in RHINO, Tupelo Quarterly, Pangyrus, Terrain.org, REVEL, American Poetry Journal, Connecticut River Review, Plant-Human Quarterly, Subnivean, About Place Journal, Emerge Literary Journal, EcoTheo Review, and Humana Obscura, among several others, as well as the anthology Little By Little the Bird Builds its Nest.
 Her essay “Teacher Bird” was a nonfiction finalist in phoebe: a Journal of Literature and Art.
-In 2023, Alison was an Artist-in-residence at Trail Wood, homestead of naturalist Edwin Way Teale; and in 2022, she received the first annual Vicious Circle Award from The Poetry Society of New York for her contributions to the world of poetry.
-Alison sits on the boards of the Hellbenders Gathering of Poets for environmental writing and EcoTheo Collective.
-She is at work on her first collection of poems and is co-editing an anthology of new bird writing with J. Drew Lanham.
+Among her honors, Alison was an Artist-in-residence at Trail Wood, homestead of naturalist Edwin Way Teale; and she received the first annual Vicious Circle Award from The Poetry Society of New York for her contributions to the world of poetry.
+Alison sits on the boards of the Hellbenders Gathering of Poets for environmental writing and the EcoTheo Collective.
+She is co-editing an anthology of new bird writing with J. Drew Lanham.

 To download a version of the photos below: a) click on the link beneath the image you want; b) right click on the resulting photo and select “Save Image As…”; c) choose where on your computer you'd like to save it.
 Do not hesitate to contact Alison if you have questions.